 Throughout the ages, people have built societies designed to support the emotional, mental, physical and spiritual well-being of its citizens.
 Any ruling authority realizes, at some point, that happy people are easier to manage then unhappy ones.
 Left unhappy long enough, and even the most suppressed populations will revolt.

-So in this article, we will look at how our happiness can be affected by four traits mentioned above.
+So in this article, we will look at how our happiness can be affected by the four traits mentioned above.

 1. Emotional and Mental Happiness: